 Stage IV Gallbladder Cancer

-This is the most advanced form of gallbladder cancer.
+Stage IV describes the most advanced form of gallbladder cancer.
 It includes large tumors that involve several nearby organs and tumors of any size that have spread (metastasized) to distant areas of the body.

 Gallbladder Cancer Treatment Groups